ntm-development/natebot-guide/guide/roleplay/marriages.md

 ![Marry Success](./images/marry-success.png)

-Now you can check the marriage status by running the **`/relationship view`** command.
+Now you can check the marriage status by running the **`/relationship`** command.
 The embed will display information such as who you are married to, the date and the friends you have.

 ![Relationship View](./images/relationship-view.png)